 - The design and implementation of transfer pricing policies as a result of a business change, such as a post-merger integration, restructuring or development of a new business model;

-- reviewing the transfer pricing documentation and policy;
+- Assessing your current transfer pricing documentation and policy;